 Sonos One SL

 If you’re looking for a simple stereo setup you can get two of these for the price of a single Sonos Move.
 It’s worth mentioning though that there is no Bluetooth functionality here, so if what you’re after is the option to also bring the speaker with you on an excursion or two then you might want to just go with the Sonos Move.
 The One SL requires an outlet and a WiFi signal at all times.
 Still, it’s hard to beat for the price.
+These are currently only being sold as a pair, but if you’re patient you can find them sold separately if you only want a single speaker.

 What you should know